9 Financial Dashboard Examples for Strategic Decision Making

 The average financial dashboard might look pretty.
 But more often than not, it’s not nearly as useful as it should be.

-Turning the following three critical financial dashboards into canvases with Mosaic will help you go beyond historical context and use real-time data to make finance more collaborative and strategic.
+The following financial dashboard examples help you go beyond historical context and use real-time data to make finance more collaborative and strategic.

 A good sales and marketing financial dashboard gives the leaders in those departments insight into critical key performance indicators (KPIs) that drive strategic, forward-looking decision-making.

 These teams are likely already using out-of-the-box reporting with tools like Salesforce and HubSpot to monitor some key financial KPIs.
 But the financial data available in those tools is incomplete.

 For example, a CRM and marketing platform might calculate customer acquisition cost (CAC) on a high level with basic campaign spending and customer counts.
 But what about data on advertising spend, and software costs that live in the ERP?
 Or the data on salaries and commissions that lives in your HR system?

 It’s finance’s job to give sales and marketing this kind of insight.
 The financial dashboard example below helps you do that.

 Example of a sales and marketing dashboard in Mosaic (Want to see it live?
 Get a demo.)

 Without deeper financial context, sales and marketing leaders can’t solve tough strategic challenges.
 They’ll see that the pipeline changed, but they won’t know why.
 They’ll see they’re behind on next quarter’s revenue goals but won’t know how many reps they’ll need to catch up or how long it will take those new reps to ramp before they can contribute in a meaningful way.

 Add these metrics to your sales and marketing dashboard to fill the gaps: